aclayden/quakerHeritage/README.md

     python -m quakerheritage.build

 You will be prompted to select a location for the csv output to be placed.
-Once chosen, the code will run quietly in the background until complete, and the csv available at your chosen directory as 'quakerHeritageDB.csv'
+Once chosen, the code will run quietly in the background until complete, and the csv available at your chosen directory as 'quakerHeritageDB.csv'.
+Further documentation can be found [here.](https://github.com/aclayden/quakerHeritage/blob/main/docs/index.md)

 ## Contributing